MatteoGgl/daypaper/README.md

 Daypaper sets your GNOME wallpaper based on the time of day from a random and relevant [Unsplash](https://unsplash.com) image.

+The retrieved image is random and the default query will be the time of day as defined by daypaper.
+If the user specifies additional search terms, they will be appendend to the original query.

+Additionally, the results are filtered by what Unsplash calls "Topics"; basically curated collections of photos.
+The selected topics right now are:

+- Textures & Patterns
+- Arts & Culture
+- Wallpapers

 ## Installation

 1. You will need an Access Token from Unsplash: create an app [here](https://unsplash.com/oauth/applications/new) after registration.